(Originally published in Nove,ber 2017, this story has been updated to reflect enrollment classification changes announced by the IHSA in June.)

 8. Newark (34-5) – Madi Malone amassed 448 kills and 57 aces heading into the state semifinals and exited the tournament with 20 more kills and 3 more aces to her incredible season.
 The 5-11 freshman, who plays for 1st Alliance, will only get better, quicker and stronger.
 She will also have several of her teammates returning in 2018 including 6-foot sophomore middle blocker Mattie Chapman, 5-4 junior setter Olivia Nelson, 5-8 junior outside hitter Evelyn Martin and 6-foot junior middle blocker Alyssa Gittins.
 The Lady Norsemen figure to get back to Normal next fall.

 9. Belleville Althoff (41-1) – The Crusaders won’t be bad in 2018, but can they be as good as they were in 2017?
 Six-foot-1 setter extraordinaire Louis Comerford graduates, as does 5-10 rightside Addie Burris, leaving two pretty big holes for coach Sara Thomas-Dietrich to fill.
-Althoff does return 6-1 sophomore middle Karinna Gall (308 kills in 2017), 5-10 sophomore outside hitter Katie Wemhoener (222 kills) and 5-9 sophomore outside hitter Grace Strieker, but the Crusaders will need a lot of help from players like 5-11 sophomore Nicole Hampton and 5-9 sophomore Mary Wessel.
+Althoff does return 6-1 sophomore middle Karinna Gall (308 kills in 2017), 5-10 sophomore outside hitter Katie Wemhoener (222 kills) and 5-9 sophomore outside hitter Grace Strieker, but the Crusaders will need a lot of help from players like 5-11 sophomore Nicole Hampton and 5-9 sophomore Mary Wessel if they hope to defend their 3A crown.

 11. IC Catholic Prep (13-19) – What’s there to like about the Knights in 2018?
 Plenty.
 For one thing, IC loses only two of its top nine players.
 Among the players expected back for coach Nancy D’Amore are 5-9 junior outside hitter Maya Stovall, 6-3 freshman middle hitter Kaya Hood, 5-11 junior outside hitter Nailah Landon, sophomore libero Bella Leslie and 5-8 freshman setter Sophie Hurt.
-Furthermore, despite reaching the sectional finals (losing to Latin 25-23, 10-25, 25-23) in 2017, the Knights will get to spend another season in Class 2A.
-Latin will still be an obstacle somewhere down the road, but the Knights will be older and stronger.
+Furthermore, despite reaching the sectional finals (losing to Latin 25-23, 10-25, 25-23) in 2017, the Knights will get to spend another season in Class 2A while Latin has been reclassified to 3A.

 13. Huntley (25-7) – The Red Raiders, billed by Benet coach Brad Baker as “one of the best passing teams” he had seen all year, lose only 5-11 senior Aleah Amelio from the team that was upset by St. Charles East 25-18, 25-20 in the sectional semifinals.
 Expected to return for coach Karen Naymola from a team that swept eventual third-place finisher Crystal Lake Central during the Fox Valley Conference campaign are 5-7 sophomore setter Taylor Jakubowski, 5-11 junior Julia Johnson, 5-11 freshman Emma Konie, 6-0 junior Marissa Deem, 6-0 junior middle hitter Loren Alberts and 5-5 junior defensive whiz Sarah Zayas.